lanl/FEHM/example/README.md

 Please cite if you use any of these scripts in your work.

-Building FEHM-mars
+Clone and Build FEHM-mars
 ------------------

+First, clone the FEHM-mars branch using the following command:

+    git clone -b mars git@github.com:lanl/FEHM.git

-Build the FEHM-mars executable by following the instructions:
+Then build the FEHM-mars executable by following the instructions:

     https://github.com/lanl/FEHM/tree/mars